krahets/hello-algo/en/docs/chapter_greedy/fractional_knapsack_problem.md

 ### Correctness proof

 Using proof by contradiction.
-Suppose item $x$ has the highest unit value, and some algorithm yields a maximum value `res`, but the solution does not include item $x`.
+Suppose item $x$ has the highest unit value, and some algorithm yields a maximum value `res`, but the solution does not include item $x$.

 Now remove a unit weight of any item from the knapsack and replace it with a unit weight of item $x$.
-Since the unit value of item $x$ is the highest, the total value after replacement will definitely be greater than `res`. **This contradicts the assumption that `res` is the optimal solution, proving that the optimal solution must include item $x**.
+Since the unit value of item $x$ is the highest, the total value after replacement will definitely be greater than `res`. **This contradicts the assumption that `res` is the optimal solution, proving that the optimal solution must include item $x$**.

 For other items in this solution, we can also construct the above contradiction.
 Overall, **items with greater unit value are always better choices**, proving that the greedy strategy is effective.